Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: The Singular Value Decomposition of Sums of Rectangular Matrices

 \subsection{SVD of the Extensive Spike Model}

-We now return to the spiked matrix model $R=Y+X$, with signal $Y=sU_1U_2^T$, where $s$ is a scalar, $U_a$ is an $N_a\times K$ matrix with orthogonal columns.
-But now we assume the rank of the spike $K=bN_1$ grows linearly with the dimensions of $R$, while the aspect ratio $c=\nicefrac{N_1}{N_2}$ is fixed as before.
+We now return to the spiked matrix model $R=Y+X$, with signal $Y=sU_1U_2^T$, where $s$ is a scalar, $U_a$ are $N_a\times K$ matrices with orthogonal columns.
+But now we assume the rank of the spike grows linearly with the number of rows at a fixed rank ratio, $b$, i.e. $K=bN_1$, while the aspect ratio $c=\nicefrac{N_1}{N_2}$ is fixed as before.
 We will assume the elements of the noise matrix $X$ are i.i.d.
 Gaussian: $X_{ij}\sim \xnorm\lr{0,\frac{1}{N_2}}$.
 In the following we first discuss the singular values, and then the singular vectors of the extensive-rank model.